mainlp/dialect-ToD-robustness/README.md

 ## Results

-The folder 'plots' contains plots used in the main part of the paper and Appendices C and D.
+The folder `plots` contains plots used in the main part of the paper and Appendices C and D. Each plot is named according to the following pattern `{train language}{dev language}.{test language}.{dataset}`.
+The suffix '1p' stands for cases where single perturbations are applied.
+In other cases, all perturbations are applied simultaneously by default.

 ## Cite us